zheensuseyi/my-diary/README.md

 <div><div align="center">

-### My Diary!
+# My Diary!

-# ✅ Welcome to my_diary!
+## ✅ Welcome to my_diary!
 This is a Python Application that allows a user to create and view diary entries that get saved on their desktop!

-# Fun and extremely easy to use!
+## Fun and extremely easy to use!
 It also comes with a virtual assistant named "Soda" that can also give wisdom!

-# This was developed using PyCharm and Python.
+## This was developed using PyCharm and Python.
 External libaries used were "Path" and "random"

 # HOW TO INSTALL AND RUN:
 1. Download 'main.py'
 2. Import it to your IDE of choice
 3. Run the program!
+4.
 </div>

-# my_diary
-A Python Diary That Saves Your Diary Entries To Your Desktop!